M-Morsy/GettingAndCleaningData_Project/codebook.md

 -----------------|------------
 subject          | ID the subject who performed the activity for each window sample.
 Its range is from 1 to 30. activity         | Activity name
-All other vars   | Mean values of the features measured
+All other vars   | Mean or standard deviation values of the features measured

 List the  features in the data frame
 ----------------------------------------